Guide to Idle Funds: Where to Put Them

 You might assume that the value of idle funds is the same as the money’s face value.
 So $100 in idle cash would be worth $100.
 But it’s important to keep the impact of inflation in mind.
 Inflation refers to a continuous rise in consumer prices for goods and services for an extended time period.
 In the U.S., the Consumer Price Index (CPI) is one of the most commonly-used measures for tracking inflation.

-When inflation is high (as it recently has been), your money doesn’t go as far.
+When inflation is high (as it was in recent memory), your money doesn’t go as far.
 If gas goes from $3 a gallon to $5 a gallon, for example, it costs more to fill up your tank.
 When you have idle funds that aren’t earning interest, your money can’t keep up with the pace of inflation.
 That’s why personal finance experts recommend keeping some of your money in a savings account or investment account as a hedge against the toll inflation takes.

 Get up to $300 when you bank with SoFi.